albertocastillo2001/aiascoin/README.md

 The steps involved are:

- 1. Run the masternode installation script as per the [instructions above](https://github.com/click2install/aiascoin#installation).
+ 1. Run the masternode installation script as per the [instructions above](https://github.com/albertocastillo2001/aiascoin#installation).
  2. When you are finished this process you will get some information on what has been done as well as some important information you will need for your cold wallet setup.
  3. **Copy/paste the output of this script into a text file and keep it safe.**

 You are now ready to configure your local wallet and finish the masternode setup

- 1. Make sure you have downloaded the latest wallet from http://95.179.140.202/files
+ 1. Make sure you have downloaded the latest wallet from https://github.com/AIAScoinTechnologies/aiascoin/releases
  2. Install the wallet on your local PC
- 3. Start the wallet and let if completely synchronize to the network - this will take some time
+ 3. Start the wallet and let if completely synchronize to the network - this will take some time.
+If the blockchain has been downloaded, the synchronization will be faster
  4. Create a new `Receiving Address` from the wallets `File` menu and name it appropriately, e.g. MN-1
  5. Unlock your wallet and send **exactly 1,000 AIAS** to the address created in step #4
  6. Wait for the transaction from step #5 to be fully confirmed.
 Look for a tick in the first column in your transactions tab